 Pregnancy: Hormonal changes and a fetus' weight gain can lead to stress incontinence.

-Birth: Vaginal delivery can weaken the muscles needed to control the bladder and also damage your nerves and supporting tissue, leading to a lowering of the pelvic floor (prolapse).
-The prolapse can push the bladder, uterus, rectum, or small intestine down from their usual position, causing them to poke into the vagina.
+Birth: Vaginal delivery can weaken the muscles needed to control the bladder and damage your nerves and supporting tissue, lowering the pelvic floor (prolapse).
+The prolapse can push the bladder, uterus, rectum, or small intestine down from its usual position, causing them to poke into the vagina.
 These lumps can be associated with incontinence.